Noticing your teen struggle academically can feel overwhelming, but there are clear steps you can take to help them get back on track.

 Emphasize that you're on their side and want to support them.

-Contact the school to schedule a meeting with your teen's guidance counselor.
+Contact the school to schedule a meeting with your teen's guidance counselor and consider communicating with teachers to get a complete picture of your teen's academic situation.

 Additionally, they can help you and your teen navigate any available academic support services or interventions the school offers.

 When your teen is struggling in school, it’s crucial to take proactive steps.
-Implementing effective strategies can lead to significant improvements in their academic performance.
+Using the right approaches can help your teen's grades improve significantly.

 Creating a Study Plan